 Step 3.
 Specify all the details and branding necessary for your application: give your app a name (the Developer’s name is populated automatically), choose an image, select a colour scheme, and click Next.

 Step 4.
-Select the app options, such as navigation and form factor, setup and personalization.
+Select the app options, such as navigation and form factor, setup, and personalisation.
 Click Next.

 Step 5.
 Add a Utility item (for Desktop only) and hit the Next button.